Views:

 Age Reductions

 Most policies have a provision such that benefits reduce at age 65 and further reduce at ages 70 and 75.
-Check your certificate for specific benefit reduction.
+Check your plan documents, available from the insurance carrier, for specific benefit reduction information.

 Taxation of Benefits